andreipfeiffer/css-in-js/README.md

 - no intellisence on properties/values
 - nesting not supported ootb, but has a plugin for that
 - global styles are cumbersome to setup, requires plugin, tried to mix the JSS setup docs, with the react-jss SSR setup docs, with the plugin-globals docs on usage, no luck (using the default global stylesheet instead)
+- looks like it's the most heavy-weighted solution

 ```
 Page                              Size     First Load JS